Aspin House |

 (1799 - 1802), Slave Lake

-A North West Co. post located on the eastern shore of Lesser Slave Lake at the mouth of the Lesser Slave River.
-Relocated in 1802 (see below).
+A North West Co. post located on the eastern shore of Lesser Slave Lake at the Lesser Slave River outlet.
+Relocated in 1802 to the western end of the lake.

 Sturgeon Lake Post